carpentries/instructor-training/_episodes/03-expertise.md

 reason why we welcome instructors who still identify as "novices"!
 Someone who is still in the process of learning can be a more effective instructor because they are speaking from their own recent experience.

-In these ways and others, the high connectivity of an expert's mental model poses challenges while teaching novices.
-However, that's not to say that experts can't be good teachers.
-Experts can be effective as long as they take the time to identify and correct for their own expert blind spots.
-You can use some of the exercises we've done while preparing to teach to help you overcome these challenges.

 ## Dismissive Language